 4. Ongoing Absentee Ballot: If you are a disabled person or a person over the age of 65, you may apply for status as an ongoing absentee voter.
 This will entitle you to automatically receive an absentee ballot for each subsequent election through January of the next odd-numbered year.
 At that time, the county auditor will automatically notify you and permit you to renew your status as an ongoing absentee voter.
-Contact the Yakima County Auditor's Office for an application.
+Contact the county auditor for an application.